dlokas159/Lokas-Daniel-Portfolio/engineering-files/Final-Project.md

 ## Summary

 This capstone project is a process for designing an assistive device that helps a mobility-impaired person maintain his/her autonomy.
 Through a partnership with Pearl Rehab Center, this project is focused on ensuring that a practical, well-designed, and meaningful solution is achieved that can be used in a real-life situation.

+## Extended Reflection

+Working on this project helped me understand how engineering projects develop over time.
+Many parts of the design that seemed simple at first became more complex when we began testing real prototypes.

+One important lesson was that failure is a normal part of the engineering process.
+Several of our early 3D prints failed completely, which forced us to rethink the design and improve the structure of the cup holder.
+Instead of seeing these failures as setbacks, they helped guide better design decisions.

+Another lesson was learning how different parts of a system interact.
+The mechanical design, electronics, and software must all work together.
+For example, even if the mechanical design is strong, the system could still fail if the servo motors move too quickly or if the control code does not limit motion.

+I also learned how important safety is when designing assistive technology.
+Because the robotic arm operates close to a user, every movement must be controlled carefully.
+This influenced many design decisions, including slower motion speeds and a stable cup holder.

+If we continued this project in the future, we would focus on building a more refined prototype and adding additional features such as sensors or automated positioning.
+This could make the system even more helpful and reliable for real users.

 ---